C. E. Beeby

-Clarence Edward Beeby ONZ CMG (16 June 1902 – 10 March 1998), most commonly referred to as C.E.
-Beeby or simply Beeb, was a New Zealand educationalist and psychologist.
+Clarence Edward Beeby ONZ CMG (16 June 1902 – 10 March 1998), sometimes referred to as Beeb, was a New Zealand educationalist and psychologist.
 He was influential in the development of the education system in New Zealand, first as a director of the New Zealand Council for Educational Research (NZCER) from 1936, and then as Director of Education (head of the Ministry of Education) from 1940, initially under the First Labour Government.
 He also served as ambassador to France and on the UNESCO executive.

 Beeby's wife Beatrice was one of the founders of the New Zealand Playcentre movement, and his son was the distinguished New Zealand diplomat and international lawyer, Chris Beeby, portrayed in Ben Affleck's film, Argo.

 Early life and education

 Beeby was born in Meanwood, Leeds, Yorkshire, and immigrated with his family to New Zealand in 1906.
 He was educated at New Brighton School and Christchurch Boys' High School, and initially studied law at Canterbury College, before switching to Christchurch Training College to study primary teaching.
 Beeby met Beatrice Newnham while they were both undergraduate students and they were married in 1926.
 Beeby gained an MA in 1924, with a thesis titled The psychology of laughter and the comic. and had been working as a part-time lecturer during the latter part of his studies.
 He worked for a PhD at Victoria University of Manchester, under the tutelage of Charles Spearman.
 Spearman's belief in a strong hereditary component to intelligence was to influence Beeby's later educational beliefs.
 Beeby was not fond of his given names, and elected from an early age to be known by his surname.